KDAB/cxx-qt/README.md

 and run `mdbook serve --open` in the [book folder](./book).
 It will open your own browser.
 If you need to open it in another browser goto url [http://localhost:3000](http://localhost:3000).

+## Supported Qt Versions

+We currently aim to support the Qt versions that have official support by the Qt company.

+At the moment this means:

+* Qt 5.15 LTS
+* All versions of Qt 6

+Versions below Qt 5.15 LTS are *explicitly unsupported*.

 ## Comparison to other Rust Qt bindings

 | Project | Integrate into C++ codebase  | Safe Rust | QML | QWidgets | Maintained<sup>1</sup> | Binding mechanism |